Lost Wallet Protection

 Yes, use one of our free scans to quickly check if your personal information has been involved or is reported as part of a data breach or other identity incident.
 You’ll also see all exposed records and details that are publicly available about you online.
 Our scan will show you whatever information we’re able to find regarding incidents and exposed records.

 No service can help protect against all forms of identity theft.
 Checking your personal information for breaches and exposures and signing up for identity and credit monitoring may help prevent some types of identity theft and fraud.
 Always protect your wallet from loss and theft and keep a close eye on all your personal information online.
-It’s also a good idea to get a copy of your credit report each year and use IDStrong’s wallet recovery service to give you peace of mind.
+It’s also a good idea to get a copy of your credit report each year and use IDStrong’s stolen wallet protection and recovery service to give you peace of mind.